Texas billionaires put more Idaho land on the market. Here’s how much they still own.

 “There has been an abundant amount of interest in properties offered for sale,” Williams told the Statesman in an email.
 “The largest volume of interest seems to be in properties 25 to 150 acres.”

-He also said Wilks Ranch Brokers will be offering “many new mountain timbered properties for sale” in the spring, all in different locations and of different sizes.
+He also said Wilks Ranch Brokers will offer “many new mountain timbered properties for sale” in the spring, all in different locations and of different sizes.

 Wilks Ranch Brokers made headlines in Montana in January after offering several properties there, too.